someobserver/recurgence/architects/noether.md

 ### Exile and Legacy

 Still, it wasn't enough.

 In 1933, Emmy Noether fled Germany as authoritarianism metastasized.
-Two years later, she died in Pennsylvania, after a routine operation —
+Two years later, she died in Pennsylvania, after a routine operation:

-**a pioneer without a homeland, a theorem without its name.**
+**A pioneer without a homeland.**
+**A theorem without its name.**

 No university chair.
 No Nobel.
 *No place in the pantheon she herself constructed.*

-And yet, from quantum electrodynamics to general relativity,
-Her theorem still anchors the symmetries of reality—
+And yet, from quantum electrodynamics to general relativity, her theorem still anchors the symmetries of reality—

 **The gravity to which she gave language.**